zammad/zammad-admin-documentation/manage-text-modules.rst

-The example text modules below use :doc:`system variables </system-variables>` to dynamically insert information like the customer’s or agent’s names.
+The example text modules below use :doc:`/system-variables` to dynamically insert information like the customer’s or agent’s names.

 **Examples of snippets are**::